"I tried positive reinforcement, but it didn't work."

 Poor Timing: Timing is crucial when using a marker.
 The marker is used at the precise moment the behaviour you want happens.
 If you wait until after the moment has passed before marking the behaviour, you could be marking your dog walking away from you instead of coming to you.

 Inadequate rewards: The key thing to remember here is that it is the dog that decides what is reinforcing, not you.
 The environment will also have an impact on how effective the rewards you use are.
-Kibble might work fine in the kitchen but that is unlikely to be sufficient motivation when your dog is out in the woods enjoying the scents of the countryside.
+Kibble might work fine in the kitchen but that is unlikely to be sufficient motivation when your dog is out in the woods enjoy the scents of the countryside.

 Not enough reinforcement: Sometimes, particularly in the initial stages of training, your dog will require more frequent and consistent reinforcement.
 If the reinforcement is too infrequent, then your dog may not make the connection between their actions and the reward.